-Interchangeable components, advanced plastics, energy-efficient lighting, maximum pleasure.
+Interchangeable components, advanced plastics, energy-efficient lighting, optical surprise.
 More than thirty unique luminaires were presented in the Where is Where exhibition at the School of the Art Institute of Chicago June 11-25, 2011.

 Glazed, slip-cast English porcelain.
 Limited edition (10 pc.), 2012.